 Also of interest is that Bingen - Trout Lake has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Bingen - Trout Lake are very well educated compared to the average community in the nation: 35.60% of adults in Bingen - Trout Lake have a bachelor's degree or even advanced degree.
+The population of Bingen - Trout Lake is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.60% of adults in Bingen - Trout Lake have a bachelor's degree or even advanced degree.

 The per capita income in Bingen - Trout Lake in 2022 was $44,878, which is upper middle income relative to Washington, and wealthy relative to the rest of the US.
 This equates to an annual income of $179,512 for a family of four.
 However, Bingen - Trout Lake contains both very wealthy and poor people as well.